kevloves/kevloves.dev/content/posts/the-no-hello-rule/index.md

 > Hello Kevin, when you have time can you ...?

 Let other people know your purpose before getting a reply allows asynchronous communication and increases productivity.
 This doesn't only apply to work-related conversations but also some conversations with friends and family.
 For instance, asking my sister to buy me dinner on her way home or asking a friend to a movie.
 You will probably save a couple of minutes on each conversation.
-It might not seems like a lot but it adds up!
+It might not seem like a lot but it adds up!